ringonotts/batmon_ha/README.md

 # Adding the BatMon custom component to Home Assistant

- 1. Get the “batmon” folder and its contents from the custom_components folder in this repo
+ 1. Get the “batmon_bm” folder and its contents from the custom_components folder in this repo
-  2. Copy the “batmon” folder (and it’s contents) to your Home Assistance instance under this folder: /config/custom_components  (we simply use the HA "Samba share" add-on to access this folder)
+  2. Copy the “batmon_bm” folder (and it’s contents) to your Home Assistance instance under this folder: /config/custom_components  (we simply use the HA "Samba share" add-on to access this folder)
   3. If the folder “custom_components” does not exist create it
   4. Restart your instance of Home Assistance